Derek H. Kanwischer

 - Administers and directs the Student Sustainability Grant Program (SSG) that offers up to $75,000 per year with two grant periods per academic year.

-- Manages project pages on Office for Sustainability webpage and assists the Executive Director with research, report writing, grand development, and evaluation of programs.
+- Manages project pages on Office for Sustainability webpage and assists the Executive Director with research, report writing, grant development, and evaluation of programs.

 University of Montana